aws-samples/amazon-redshift-udfs/README.md

 Contains SQL to create example UDFs that you can either modify or directly install into your Amazon Redshift database.

+- `views/`

+Contains CREATE VIEW DDL that can be queried to simplify administration of UDFs.

 ## Contributing

 We would love to receive your pull requests for new functionality!